hsuehs0216/PHYS601-website/docs/about/index.md

 Since joining the McGill community, I have been involved with outreach activities such as public talks.
 Public talks are event where expert of the field can give a presentation or have a panel where public can come in to listen and ask questions about astrophysics subjects.
 I have been consistently volunteered for the this event, and planning to be involved in more outreach activities in the future.

 Outside of astrophysics, I enjoy travelling to different places around the world.
-(A link will be here for the photos and such, placeholder for now)
+You can find some of my travel photos [here](./travel.md) as well as my current future travel plans.